SMTorg/smt/doc/_src_docs/dev_docs.rst

 Developer documentation
 =======================

-This part of the documentation is meant for developers who want to contribute new surrogate models, problem, or sampling methods.
+This part of the documentation is meant for developers who want to contribute new surrogate models, problems, or sampling methods.

 Contributing
 ------------